 At the time of writing, this is how many languages are spoken and understood by UneeQ’s digital humans.
 And that number is growing, thanks to the ease of integrations with today’s breakthrough translation software, like Lingmo International.

 Many of these are available through a free trial of UneeQ Creator – the first platform that lets you design, develop and deploy a digital human employee.
-Here, you can create a proof of concept and find time to value before spending a cent on your digital human ideas.
+You can create a proof of concept and find time to value before spending a cent on your digital human ideas.
+Just get in touch with our business development team and we can set you up with a free trial, or demo some impressive multilingual capabilities.

 We’d love to see your multilingual digital human journey takes you!